afeld/python-public-policy/meta/assistant_guide.md

   {%- endif %}
   - Wait 24 hours to respond to questions that could be answered by another student, giving them a chance to do so.
     - Make sure homework questions have an answer within 48 hours, since they are time-sensitive.
-    - The day before homework is due, answer questions sooner than that to get students unstuck.
+    - Within 24 hours of when homework is due, answer questions as soon as possible to get students unstuck.
 - Please give corrections/clarifications on student answers where necessary.
 {% if school_slug == "columbia" -%}
 - If posts have the wrong Category, are [a Question when they should be a Post](https://edstem.org/us/help/using-ed-discussion#creating-threads) or vice versa, please fix.